avehwing/telematics-data-analysis/README.md

 ### Dataset
 The full dataset can be downloaded at https://s3-ap-southeast-1.amazonaws.com/grab-aiforsea-dataset/safety.zip.
 The full dataset consists of two separate tables which are the telematic data table and label data table.

-The following is the detail of the dataset:
+The following is the detail of the dataset:\n\n

 | Field | Description |
 | --- | --- |
 | bookingID | trip id |